OUR PRIVACY PROMISE

 Your personal data may also be processed on our behalf by our trusted third party suppliers.

 We rely on trusted third parties to perform a range of business operations on our behalf.
 We only provide them with the information they need to perform the service, and we require that they do not use your personal data for any other purpose.
-We will always use our best efforts to make sure that all third parties we work with will keep your personal data secure.
-Examples include:
+We always use our best efforts to ensure that all third parties we work with will keep your personal data secure.
+For example, we may entrust services that require the processing of your personal data to:

 - Third parties that assist and help us in providing digital and e-commerce services such as social listening, store locator, loyalty programs, identity management, ratings and reviews, CRM, web analytics and search engine, user generated content curation tools;

-- Advertising, marketing, digital and social media agencies to help us to deliver advertising, marketing, and campaigns, to analyse their effectiveness, and to manage your contact and questions;
+- Advertising, marketing, digital and social media agencies to help us to deliver advertising, marketing, and campaigns, to analyse their effectiveness, and to manage your contact, questions and our relationship;

 - Third parties required to deliver a product to you e.g. postal/delivery services;